 Herein, electrically charged particles are considered to interact over relatively long distances ("locally") by the "extranuclear" virtual particle paths of a particle extending outward to, and interacting with, another particle (or other particles) over a superluminal velocity.
-In which case, long range interaction of one particle with another can cause attractive or repulsive effects which included particle acceleration, the formation of molecules, etc. (refer to the description under the heading "VIRTUAL PARTICLES, SELF INTERACTION, AND SUPERLUMINAL VELOCITY" for the mathematical derivation of the respective superluminal velocity).
+In which case, long range interaction of one particle with another can cause attractive or repulsive effects which included particle acceleration, the formation of molecules, etc. (refer to the description under the heading "VIRTUAL PARTICLES, SELF INTERACTION, AND SUPERLUMINAL VELOCITY" for the mathematical derivation of the respectively applied superluminal velocity).
+Note here that it is considered that the virtual particle paths of a pair of particles can extend out to each other and create an entangled pair of particles.